 - There is a projector resource to support whole-class discussions.

-15 minutes before the lesson for the assessment task, a 75-minute lesson, and 15 minutes in a follow-up lesson (or for homework).
+15 minutes before the lesson for the assessment task, an 80-minute lesson (or split into two shorter lessons), and 15 minutes in a follow-up lesson (or for homework).
 Timings given are only approximate.
 Exact timings will depend on the needs of the class.

 This lesson involves a range of mathematical practices from the standards, with emphasis on:

 - MP1: Make sense of problems and persevere in solving them